 The Carsey Policy Hour engages policymakers, public service professionals, and active citizens and organizations in the issues and policies that affect the people and places of New Hampshire.
 Each month features a dynamic expert speaker (or two), followed by an interactive audience discussion.
 The intent is to foster learning, problem-solving, and collaboration in service of New Hampshire's common good.
 Sessions are held on the second Wednesday of each month, from 8 – 9 am.
-Our 2025 dates are: January 8, February 12, March 12, April 9, May 14, and June 11.
+Our upcoming 2026 dates are: January 14, February 11, March 11, and April 8, and May 13.

 Upcoming Policy Hours!